UCSD-Global-TIES/react-schoolhouse-ghana/README.md

 To get started and launch the server, follow the instructions below.

 ### Installation
+#### Prerequisites:
+1. An IDE of your choice.
+A good option to start with is [VSCode](https://code.visualstudio.com/download).

+2. [Node.js](https://nodejs.org/en/download/), a JavaScript runtime environment.

+3. [Robo 3T](https://robomongo.org/download), a GUI for MongoDB.

 #### Clone the repository
 ```
 git clone https://github.com/UCSD-Global-TIES/react-schoolhouse-ghana.git